mikebharris/BAMS/README.md

 * (Arrival) Status - use the F6 key to toggle between C for coming, A for arrived, or X for Cancelled.
 * Payment Status - use the F7 key to toggle between Y for yes, or N for no.

 Please complete as much of the data as possible before pressing the F8 key to save.
-On hitting F8, you'll be returned to the View Attendee Screen.
+On hitting F8, you'll be taken to the View Attendee Screen.
 If you don't save, any changes you make will be lost.

 Other function key options work as they do on the other screens.